ThomasF34/update-notion/README.md

 Name of the url property that will receive the url of the PR

+### `required-suffix`

+In case you don't want to parse any Notion link in the PR description, you can ensure that a suffix is present with this parameter

+### `required-prefix`

+In case you don't want to parse any Notion link in the PR description, you can ensure that a prefix is present with this parameter

 ### `<name-of-possible-action>`

 If you want a different status than the name of the triggered action, you can